Flood Warning System

 Ventura County Public Works Agency - Watershed Protection (VCPWA-WP) operates 106 self-reporting rain gages and 44 self-reporting stream gages.
 VCPWA-WP also receives telemetered data from 65 additional rain gages and 23 stream gages operated by other agencies including the United States Geological Survey, Los Angeles Department of Public Works, and the California Department of Water Resources.
 The real-time rain gage data are fed into watershed hydrologic models to predict flow hydrographs and stream levels at stream gage stations installed at strategic locations throughout the County.

 At the heart of the Flood Warning System is the Automated Local Evaluation in Real-Time (ALERT) network.
-The ALERT rain gage was installed near Big Sur in Monterey County, California in 1978 in a response to a recent fire.
-After the successful implementation of this gage, Ventura County Flood Control District, now VCPWA-WP decided to implement a Flood Warning system for Sespe Creek after a flood in 1978 that caused significant damage in Fillmore.
+The first ALERT rain gage was installed near Big Sur in Monterey County, California in 1978 in a response to a recent fire.
+After the successful implementation of this gage, Ventura County Flood Control District, now VCPWA-WP, decided to implement a Flood Warning system for Sespe Creek after a flood in 1978 that caused significant damage in Fillmore.
 Six rain gages were installed in 1979 in the Sespe Creek and Santa Paula Creek watersheds.
 All six of these gages remain in operation today.

 In response to the 1980 Calleguas Creek flood and with some funding provided by the US Navy, a nine gage system was installed in the Calleguas Creek watershed.
 Only 3 of the original sites are still in their original locations.
 The other gages were moved due to development, vandalism, or moved to a near-by official site.